 As opera is a theatrical art, listening to a recording and going to see an orchestra perform live are not the same, but sometimes going to see a live performance can be intimidating and expensive.
 You may ask yourself, “How am I supposed to dress?”, “When am I allowed to clap?”, or “How long is the opera?”.
 Furthermore, you may also ask how you could possibly afford to go to these performances when tickets say they cost no less than $60.
 Let me answer some of those questions for you.

 One of my various jobs while I was obtaining my masters degree was working for the incredible Opera Philadelphia.
 I learned a great deal about ticketing policies and programs involved with opera while working here.
-Often times, professional opera companies have several options in place for you to be able to afford a ticket that’s not the standard selling price.
+Often, professional opera companies have several options in place for you to be able to afford a ticket that’s not the standard selling price.

 Community rush, or a similar name, is a program offered by several opera companies on the day of the performance.
-Each participating box office will allot a specific amount of time dedicated to selling these tickets at a highly discounted rate in an attempt to sell more seats.
+Each participating box office will allot a specific amount of time dedicated to selling these tickets at a highly discounted rate to sell more seats.
 Not every performance is offered in these programs, so visit the company’s website or contact the box office to see which performances have rush.
-If they doesn’t have a rush program, ask to subscribe to their e-Club.
+If they don’t have a rush program, ask to subscribe to their e-Club.
 It is free of charge and can often give you discounts on upcoming performances.
 Finally, I’d suggest following the opera company on any social media.
 By being on their email list and seeing their posts, you’re more than likely to catch a promotion at least once a month for a performance you may want to see!

 Occasionally students have extended options.
 Check with the box office to see if there is a student rush option which usually entails a separate time and price from the community rush option.
 If you are a student at a school in the city or area the company is in, check with your department to see if they have any programs or offers they have with the opera company.
 (Sometimes this route involves free tickets!)
 If nothing else, simply ask the box office if there are any student options for discounted tickets.